MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-delta-lake.md

 1. Optionally, you can select additional entities to ingest.
 You can also remove any already selected entities if there are no dependencies.

 1. Optionally, you can select additional attributes or entities to enable data profiling on or disable already selected ones.

+1. Optionally, you can edit the incremental refresh timeframe.

 1. Click **Save** to apply your changes and return to the Data Sources page.